Famous poetry - love poems and quotes

-Ben Jonson Biography - Poems
+Ben Jonson

-Ben Jonson was born around June 11, 1572 in Westminster, England.
+Benjamin Jonson was born around June 11, 1572 in Westminster, England.
 His father, a clergyman, had died a month before his birth.
 His mother remarried just two years after to a master bricklayer.

 After Jonson attended school at St. Martin's Lane, he was sent to Westminster School where one of his teachers was William Camden, a famous English antiquarian and historian.
-After Westminster, it is said by many that Jonson had gone to the University of Cambridge, however, Jonson himself said he did not attend a university but was put into a trade, probably bricklaying with his father, immediately.
+After Westminster, it is said by many that Jonson had gone to the University of Cambridge; however, Jonson himself said he did not attend a university but was put into a trade, probably bricklaying with his father, immediately.

-After a short stint in the Low Countries as a soldier, Jonson married sometime before 1592 with registers of St. Martin's Church stating his eldest daughter Mary had died in November of 1593 when she was just six months old.
+After a short stint in the Low Countries as a soldier, Jonson married sometime before 1592 with registers of St. Martin's Church stating his eldest daughter, Mary, had died in November of 1593 when she was just six months old.
 His eldest son, Benjamin, died ten years later of the plague inspiring Jonson to write On My First Sonne.

-Jonson began work with Lord Admiral's acting company in the summer of 1597 performing under Philip Henslowe's management of "The Rose".
+Jonson begun work with Lord Admiral's acting company in the summer of 1597 performing under Philip Henslowe's management of "The Rose".
 Around this time Jonson had already begun his work of writing original plays for the Lord Admiral's Men; in 1598 Francis Meres suggested Jonson was "the best for tragedy" in his work Palladis Tamia.
 Sadly, none of Jonson's earliest work was preserved, with his undated comedy, The Case is Altered, being his earliest surviving play.

 In 1597, Jonson was arrested and imprisoned for his participation with Thomas Nashe in writing the seditious satire, The Isle of Dogs, leaving only evidence of satirizing Lord Cobham today.